machanism-org/machai/ghostwriter/src/site/markdown/act.md

 - Write a general description of the Act feature and its main functionality, using clear and simple language suitable for users who may not have prior technical knowledge or experience with the project.
 - Create a separate section describing the action's interactive/non-interactive mode.
   - An action can be used as a non-interactive command to perform a predefined task without any additional data.
   - An action can be used interactively (as a chat).
-This is necessary when the user does not have full information about the desired action before initiating it.
+This is necessary when the user does not have full information about the desired action before initiating it. (see limitations in AIFileProcessor:processModulesMultiThreaded())
   - Describe how to use value of `AIFileProcessor.EXIT_SPECIAL_PROMPT_COMMAND` and `AIFileProcessor.CONTINUE_SPECIAL_PROMPT_COMMAND` to continue or terminate the act processing.
   - Describe how to use value of ``.
 — Create a special section describing how to use the `prompt` property in the toml file to set a default value for the user's prompt.
 This will be used if the user doesn't provide a prompt.